szabgab/codeandtalk.com/README.md

 These are just ideas, not necessary something I really want to do :-)

 * Generate Calendar of events
-  - for each tag
-  - for each country
   - for each geographic area (e.g. Europe)
   - Shall we include the cfp deadlines or not?

-* serve the site from JSON files
 * improve the search for people
 * improve the search for videos
 * show number of videos in the list of people